Home > Resources > How to move iPhone pictures to laptop

 6. Click Done.

-To view photos stored in iCloud Photos on your laptop, open File Explorer, then access the iCloud Photos folder or Pictures folder in the navigation panel.
+To view photos stored in iCloud Photos on your laptop, open File Explorer, then access the iCloud Photos folder or Pictures folder in the left-hand navigation panel.
+You can view, delete, and edit these photos as if they were on your laptop's hard drive.

-If you don't want to be limited by iCloud's 5GB free storage, you can copy photos from your iPhone to the laptop wirelessly using other cloud services like Google Drive, OneDrive, or Dropbox.
+Besides iCloud, you can also copy photos from iPhone to the laptop wirelessly using other popular cloud services like Google Drive, OneDrive, or Dropbox.
 These widely used cloud-based platforms offer apps for both iPhone and Windows, enabling you to upload photos from iPhone and retrieve them on laptop with ease.

 Here takes Google Drive as an example to move your iPhone photos to your laptop: